PlanQK/planqk-platform-docs/src/docs/service-platform/applications.md

 This includes a public and secret key pair, as well as a token- and service endpoint.
 The former is used for generating an Authorization token, which is required for sending requests to the latter.

-The token can be requested from the platform's token endpoint by providing the client credentials, i.e. the _Consumer Key_ and _Consumer Secret_ of your application.
+The token can be requested from the platform's token endpoint by providing the client credentials, i.e., the _Consumer Key_ and _Consumer Secret_ of your application.

 1. Go to your application in the [Applications](https://platform.planqk.de/applications) section
 2. Copy the curl command into your clipboard by clicking the "Copy Text" button.
 The command contains already the consumer key and secret encoded as Base64 string.